techidaily/site-win11-tips/source/_posts/correcting-erroneous-onedrive-tags-in-windows-file-system.md

 ## 4\.
 Remove the Passwords From the Problematic Files

  Has this error occurred after password-protecting a synced file on OneDrive?
 In this case, you should go to OneDrive, check the history of modified files, and restore the problematic file to a previous version.
-Our article on[recovering OneDrive files from version history](https://www.makeuseof.com/tag/restore-onedrive-files-version-history/#rolling-back-a-file) explains how to roll back a file.
+Our article on [recovering OneDrive files from version history](https://www.makeuseof.com/tag/restore-onedrive-files-version-history/#rolling-back-a-file) explains how to roll back a file.
 Reset OneDrive if this fix does not solve the problem.

 ## 5\.
 Reset OneDrive

  Resetting the app or service is a good troubleshooting step for problems that don't resolve with general fixes.
 Therefore, if none of the fixes have worked so far, you should reset OneDrive.
 Remember that resetting OneDrive will not delete your data, but you'll have to set up the sync connection again.

- In our article on[how to fix OneDrive when you can't open the files](https://www.makeuseof.com/ways-fix-onedrive-when-you-cannot-open-your-files/#reset-onedrive) , we have explained how to reset OneDrive.
+ In our article on [how to fix OneDrive when you can't open the files](https://www.makeuseof.com/ways-fix-onedrive-when-you-cannot-open-your-files/#reset-onedrive) , we have explained how to reset OneDrive.
 Follow the instructions in the article to reset OneDrive, and hopefully, you will be able to fix the issue.
 However, if that also fails to work and the error appears periodically, you can delete or relocate the problematic file or folder.

 ## 6\.
 Delete or Relocate the Problematic File

  If all else fails, delete or relocate the problematic file.
 However, before you do that, you need to pause the OneDrive sync and leave it for an hour.
 Then, access your OneDrive online and remove the synced file from there.

- Once done, you should turn off your device's internet connection and[start Windows 11 in Safe Mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) (or[Windows 10](https://www.makeuseof.com/tag/boot-windows-10-safe-mode/) if you're using an older version).
+ Once done, you should turn off your device's internet connection and [start Windows 11 in Safe Mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) (or [Windows 10](https://www.makeuseof.com/tag/boot-windows-10-safe-mode/) if you're using an older version).
 Afterward, navigate to your local drive, where the problematic file is located.
 Delete it from there and restart your device normally.

  If the file you are experiencing the error with has value to you and you cannot delete it, move it to another computer and delete it from your primary device.
 Hopefully, relocating or deleting the file will prevent the error from occurring again.